pennysun3/HousePricePrediciton/README.md

 * **SuccessCriteria**: Successfully deployed a web application that dynamically shows a house price estimate according to users? input.

-For this project, we used Pivotal Tracker, an Agile Project Management Software, to keep track of the overall progress.
-The pivotal tracker page for this project can be reached by clicking on [this link](https://www.pivotaltracker.com/n/projects/2142050).

 Suggested steps to deploy app
 ------------